GENRE: Contemporary, Erotica, Superhero

 This story is included in the anthology, Vic and Matt Book I: Origins

-It’s the weekend of the Super Bowl.
+BLURB: It's the weekend of the Super Bowl.
 Vic is looking forward to a quiet Saturday with his lover, but Matt has organized a party at their place for the big game and a trip to the grocery store is in order to stock up on drinks and chips.

 At the store, they run into Mrs. Kowalewsky, their landlady.
 When a trio of ruffians terrorize the feisty old woman in the parking lot, Vic finds the superhero in him called to action.